filippobistaffa/SR-VALUE/README.md

 SRVALUE: compute the SR value of a coalition structure
 ===================

+SR-VALUE computes the value of a coalition structure in the SR scenario.

 Execution
 ----------
 SRVALUE must be executed by means of the [`srvalue.sh`](srvalue.sh) script, i.e.,